xing/jira-bookmarklets/README.md

 # JIRA Helpers

-This is a summary of client side script helpers.
+This is a collection of client side script helpers.
 The helper gives you the possibility to print your JIRA Issues/Tickets.
 This helpers provides 2 different print layouts a default and a scrum one.